 Shavuot is coming!
-Shavuot is the holiday to remember the giving of the Torah and the giving of the Holy Spirit to the disciples of Jesus.
+Shavuot is the holiday to remember the giving of the Torah.
 This is a time to remember and to celebrate the provision that God has given us.

 What is Shavuot, and how are some ways that we can celebrate this final spring High Holiday?

 Shavuot or the Feast of Weeks is the last spring feast of the Lord.
 It occurs fifty days following the Feast of First Fruits.

 “And ye shall number to yourselves from the day after the sabbath, from the day on which ye shall offer the sheaf of the heave-offering, seven full weeks: 16 until the morrow after the last week ye shall number fifty days, and shall bring a new meat-offering to the Lord.
 17 Ye shall bring from your dwelling loaves, as a heave-offering, two loaves: they shall be of two tenth portions of fine flour, they shall be baked with leaven of the first-fruits to the Lord. ”